 Nominations and Contact

-Nominations must be received by January 1, 2017 and must include three (3) copies of the article (pdfs or photocopies of the printed article) and a brief (500 words) nominating statement.
+Nominations must be received by January 1, 2019 and must include three (3) copies of the article (PDFs or photocopies of the printed article) and a brief (500 words) nominating statement.
 Electronic submissions are accepted.
+Please send materials to:

 Immediate Past President, CFSHRC